 8. Song for Marion (or Unfinished Song in the US) (2012)

 Remember the tissues for this one.
-It’s a weepy, feelgood movie with a great supporting cast, including Gemma Arterton and Christopher Eccleston.
+It’s a weepy, feel-good old couple movie with a great supporting cast, including Gemma Arterton and Christopher Eccleston.

 Content Note: Rated PG-13 for some innuendo and rude gestures.